jstayton/jquery-marcopolo/README.markdown

     ---------------------------------------------------------------------------
 *   **onRequestBefore**($input, $list) _function, null_

     Called before the request is made.
+Useful for showing a loading spinner if the request is going to take some time.

     _Default: null_